-Figure 24 shows the geographical trend for overcrowding tends to be focused on the City Centre and inner-city suburbs, across the West and East localities, both having high levels of deprived areas and overcrowding.
-There was also a pocket of overcrowding in the Selly Oak ward, which may be due to its high proportion of student population.
+Figure 24 shows the geographical trend for overcrowding tends to be focused on the City Centre and inner-city suburbs, but also can be found in pockets of deprived areas outside the City Centre, i.e., Hodge Hill.
+There is also a pocket of overcrowding in the Selly Oak ward, which may be due to its high proportion of student population.